 - Mentoring the “Men’s Reentry Program”, the program has been meeting at the 100 Black Men Technology Center for approximately 3 years.

-- The organization continues its program of offering to the community Information forums, Health Fairs and Town Hall meetings at its meeting room at their “Technology Center” located at 388 Clinton Avenue, Albany, New York.
+- The organization continues its program of offering to the community Information forums, Health Fairs and Town Hall meetings at its meeting room at their “Technology Center” located at 30 N. Russell, Albany, New York, 12206 - Phone: (518) 432-1527.